 Turns pro at 15 years old

 aroline Wozniacki is one of the most recognizable female athletes in the world.
-She has been a champion and the world’s top ranked player on the court, while also transcending the game off of it with her diverse background and off the court interests, which include fashion, acting, music, and philanthropy.
+She has been a Grand Slam Champion and the world’s top ranked player on the court, while also transcending the game off of it with her diverse background and off the court interests, which include fashion, acting, music, and philanthropy.

 Caroline was born into a family of athletes on July 11, 1990, in Odense, Denmark.
 Her father, a former professional football player in Poland and Denmark, and mother, a former member of the Polish national volleyball team, gave Caroline advice that has propelled her to her current success: Believe in yourself.
 Their guidance combined with Caroline’s natural athletic ability, cheerful disposition and passion for the sport of tennis positioned her to embark on a prosperous career.

 Caroline’s competitive spirit is another trait inherited from her family.
 At the age of 7, Caroline began playing tennis and by 9 was beating her parents and older brother, Patrik.
 She began her professional career on the WTA tour by age 15 and one year later made the junior singles final at the Australian Open, the junior doubles final at Roland Garros and won the junior singles title at Wimbledon.
 2006 was an exciting year, as she also won her first pro tournament, an ITF event, and made the quarterfinals at two other WTA events.